ablaom/KoalaLow.jl/README.md

 brings `default_transformer_X`, `default_transformer_y`, `clean!` and
 `predict` into scope (the last because it is overloaded in the high-level interface).
-To bring any other low-level method into scope, one imports it explicitly from `Koala`; to bring all of them into scope, use
+To bring any other low-level method into scope, one can import it explicitly from `Koala`; to bring all of them into scope, use

 ````